HiveCase/layered-representation-of-images/README.md

 ├── eval/
 │   ├── metrics.py                # all metric definitions
 │   └── run_benchmark.py          # batch evaluation
-├── data/                         # (you populate — see data/README.md)
+├── data/
+│   └── README.md                 # dataset sourcing + folder layout (you populate the rest)
+├── assets/                       # figures and animations used in this README ├── requirements.txt
+├── LICENSE
-└── requirements.txt
+└── README.md
 ```

 ---

 ## 15. Limitations & future work

-- **Boundary amodal completion** requires the optional `pix2gestalt` backend; the default `interior` backend recovers only occlusion enclosed by an object's own silhouette (by design — it never fabricates unsupported extent).
+- **Boundary amodal completion** requires the optional `pix2gestalt` backend; the default `interior` backend recovers only occlusion enclosed by an object's own silhouette (by design, so it never fabricates unsupported extent).
 - **Depth is relative, not metric.** Ordering relies on a robust per-layer statistic; very thin or transparent objects can be mis-ordered.
 - **Segmentation drives everything.** Missed or merged instances propagate downstream; tune `score_threshold` / `min_mask_area` per domain.
 - **Inpainting can hallucinate** texture in large disoccluded regions; LaMa may be preferable for structured backgrounds.